When Leadership Weeps The Power of Reverent Submission in Business

 Hebrews 5:7 captures this raw, sacred scene: “In the days of His flesh, Jesus offered up prayers and supplications, with loud cries and tears, to Him who was able to save Him from death, and He was heard because of His reverence.”

-This is not just a spiritual insight.
+This isn't just a spiritual insight.
 It’s a leadership masterclass.

 It’s also a mirror.
 One that reflects your life, your pain, your work, and your calling.